How to compare electricity prices

 That’s why it makes sense to regularly compare electricity prices and see if you can get a cheaper deal by switching supplier.
 And if you think switching electricity suppliers is a hassle, think again – electricity comparison sites take away all the hassle, and can have you switched to a new deal in a matter of minutes.

-Comparing electricity prices with UKPower couldn’t be simpler – to get started, just enter your postcode in the box at the top of the page and this will take you to our comparison tool.
+Comparing electricity prices with UKPower couldn’t be simpler – find the best electricity prices, just enter your postcode in the box at the top of the page and this will take you to our comparison tool.

 You then need to enter a few details about your current electricity supplier and usage – if you can tell us how much electricity you use, or how much you spend on electricity, this will help us return more accurate quotes, no problem if not though, we can give you an estimate based on the size of your house.